ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 * Get a specified message and and return the results in JSON format.

-* Get a specified message .eml format write as an incident attachment.
+* Get a specified message in .eml format and write as an incident attachment.

 * Move a message to a specified "Well-known" Outlook folder.